Des-Vu-Technologies/Fly_with_flutter/Topic Of The Day/clean architecture/an_overview_and_project_structure.md

 ### Applied to the Weather App
 ![Alt text](image-2.png)

-n our case, the domain layer will be divided into three distinct layers: entities, repository contracts, and use cases.
+In our case, the domain layer will be divided into three distinct layers: entities, repository contracts, and use cases.